-Although our lawyers work independently, they are far from isolated.
-There is a strong network and sense of collaboration within Keystone which we consciously and consistently encourage and promote.
-We commit substantial time, effort and resource to bring our lawyers together so that they meet, know, and trust each other.
+Whilst the model provides our lawyers with independence, it also provides a strong network and sense of collaboration within Keystone, which we consciously and consistently encourage and promote.
+We commit substantial time, effort and resources to bring our lawyers together so that they meet, know, and trust each other.
 We recognise that internal networks offer both the professional and personal support our lawyers need to flourish.
 An important part of our lawyers' success is access to the extensive knowledge and experience of their colleagues.
 More than 30% of work at Keystone is a result of cross-referrals, demonstrating the multi-faceted requirements of clients and the inter-connectivity and collaboration that is built into the DNA of Keystone.